Epidemic Spreading with External Agents: Proofs: Upper Bounds for Specific Policies

-\begin{proof} As in Theorem \ref{thm:genach}, we study an associated two-phase spreading process $(\tilde{S}(t))_{t \geq 0}$, where the first phase takes time $T_1$ to infect at least one node in each $G_i$, and the infection takes a further time $T_2$ to spread within every (connected) $G_i$.
-A coupling argument establishes that $T_{\pi_r}\leq_{st} T_1 + T_2$.
+and since we have that $d\geq\log n$, we get the result. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:condach}] As in Theorem \ref{thm:genach}, we study an associated two-phase spreading process $(\tilde{S}(t))_{t \geq 0}$, where the first phase takes time $T_1$ to infect at least one node in each $G_i$, and the infection takes a further time $T_2$ to spread within every (connected) $G_i$.
+Via coupling, we have $T_{\pi_r}\leq_{st} T_1 + T_2$.